LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 - Helped students with Data Science assignments.
 - Instructed students how to clean, graph, analyze, and predict data in both Python and R.

+## Awards

+### Eagle Scout
+`July 2019`
+__Wildlife Science Center__

+- Led a large project to educate people about wildlife conservation and to raise food to feed animals.
+- Organized the project months in advance and gathered a team to run the project smoothly.

 ## Related Experience